EtheaDev/SVGIconImageList/Image32/ReadMe.txt

 Version 3.4.1
   Img32.Extra
     Bugfix HatchBackground function -
-      incorrectly drawn when background wasn't clear
-    DrawEdgePath renamed to DrawEdge (and overloaded) Img32.Layers
+      failed to redraw when the image wasn't clear DrawEdgePath renamed to DrawEdge (now overloaded) Img32.Layers
     Bugfix TLayer32 -
-      incorrectly redraw when changing layer visibility
-    TLayeredImage32
+      failed to hide layer when Visible set to false TLayeredImage32
       default BackgroundColor changed to clBtnFace